 In addition to the civil penalties authorized by this chapter, the Tribal Court may also order restitution to any victim, including the Band, for damage to or the loss of the victim's property which may arise from any violation of this chapter.

 In addition to any penalty imposed by the Tribal Court, the Court, upon conviction, shall order payment of court fees and costs in the amount as determined by the Tribal Court.

 If a tribal police officer or any other law enforcement officer authorized to enforce tribal law on the Pine Creek Reservation or other lands under the jurisdiction of the Band determines that a violation of this chapter has occurred, the officer may seize the consumer fireworks as evidence of the violation.

-The Tribal Council, upon application in writing in accordance with conditions prescribed by the Tribal Police Department, may grant a permit for the use of fireworks otherwise prohibited for public display by organizations or groups of individuals approved by the Tribal Council.
+The Tribal Police Department may grant a permit upon application in writing in accordance with conditions prescribed by the Tribal Police Department for the use of fireworks otherwise prohibited for public display by persons, organizations or groups of individuals.

 If any section, subsection, clause, phrase or portion of this chapter is for any reason held invalid or unconstitutional by the Tribal Court or any other court of competent jurisdiction, such portion shall be deemed a separate, distinct and independent portion of this chapter, and such holding shall not affect the validity of the remaining portions of this chapter.

 All codes or parts of ordinances in conflict herewith are hereby repealed only to the extent necessary to give this chapter full force and effect.